BonoboPLC/lojjo_wiki/use-cases.md

 how can i check that outcomes are random and that  winners are evenly distributed?

+How do I view a players activity?
+Can I require ID verification prior to paying out prizes?
 How can Players register online?
 How can players deposit online?
 How do players withdraw their winnings online?